 Programs

-Art and nature come together in playful, process-based programs that spark curiosity, creativity, and care for the world around us.
-Each session invites kids to explore natural and repurposed materials through eco-conscious artmaking — all while engaging their senses, their imaginations, and their hands.
+Art and nature come together in playful, open-ended programs in a highly supportive environment, sparking curiosity and care for the world around us.
+Each session invites participants to build and create with natural and repurposed materials through eco-conscious art-making — all while engaging their senses, their imaginations, and their hands.

 Wonderwood